The following types of assistance are available to eligible applicants through AEAP.

 Other Federal Assistance

 The Federal Bureau of Investigation (FBI) is uniquely suited to provide emergency assistance to victims of domestic terrorism and mass violence because of its national scope and extensive experience in responding to victims of these crimes.
-Through its Victim Assistance Rapid Deployment Team, the FBI expands the capacity to support victims and operations in the aftermath of a terrorist or other mass casualty crime.
+Through its Victim Services Response Team, the FBI expands the capacity to support victims and operations in the aftermath of a terrorist or other mass casualty crime.

 Visit the FBI's Victim Services Division for more information about the Federal and Special Jurisdictions Program.